 Lawyers Who Fight Operating After Suspension Charges

 Facing an operating after license suspension charge can be complicated, depending on the reason for the underlying suspension and any new charges that accompany the OAS.
-The attorneys at the Law Offices of Joseph D. Bernard P.C. have in-depth understanding these charges and have experience in successfully challenging these suspensions for our clients.
+The attorneys at the Bernard Defense Team have in-depth understanding these charges and have experience in successfully challenging these suspensions for our clients.
 We will thoroughly evaluate all the facts of your case as well as your driving record in order to present a solid defense and minimize any impact on your life.
-Contact The Law Offices of Joseph D. Bernard P.C. for a free case consultation!
+Contact the Bernard Defense Team for a free case consultation!